mauriciojost/dotfiles/docs/linux.md

 # REGARDING USERS

 ```
 passwd username                                       change the password of username
 su [userxx]                                           change the user to 'userxx'  (if no user specified, uses root)
 sudo                                                  super user does
 useradd -d HOMEDIR -m -s /bin/bash LOGINNAME          create a new user (to add password/ssh you do '# passwd LOGINNAME')
-useradd -G {group-name} username               add user to group
+useradd -G {group-name} username                      create user and add it to group
+vigr                                                  modify groups
 chmod +x +r +w file_name                              change the attributes of a file for this user, eXecution, Readable, Writable
 chmod 777 file_name                                   change the attributes of a file for all users
 chmod ogua=xwr file_name                              o others, g group, u owner, a all mentioned before
 chmod WHOWHAT FILE
 chmod o-x-r-w file_name                               nothing for others
 chmod og-x-r-w file_name                              nothing neither for others nor for the file's group
 chown owner_name[:group_name] file_name               change the owner of this file, the only one who can change the permissions
 killall -u username                                   kill all the processes (including the sshd) of this user
 deluser --force username                              delete this user
 finger                                                find out who's logged in
 gpg -c file.txt                                       encrypt file
 gpg file.txt.gpg                                      decrypt file
 ```